-Wajik – Stick rice Snack with Gula Jawa
+Wajik – Sticky rice Snack with Gula Jawa

 This is wajik; a super-sweet sticky rice snack made with coconut milk and Javanese sugar (gula Jawa).

 Wajik is a delicious and nutritious snack.
 Because of the rice and gula jawa it’s pretty heavy and scrumptious.
 That’s why I think it’s the perfect snack for during or after a walk.
 When you return home; a pot of hot tea with a sticky wajik!
 Yummy.

 We drink strong black tea, for example, a lapsang souchong, along with our wajik But a strong green Jasmine tea also works well.